ch3cke/APTs-Adversary-Simulation/Iranian APT/Static Kitten/README.md

 Throughout, the macro itself is heavily obfuscated to dodge static detection, and the overall chain emphasizes low-noise execution with strong anti-analysis tricks built into the Rust binary.
 This progression — phishing email → malicious doc → obfuscated macro dropper → RustyWater implant — shows Static Kitten's shift toward more resilient, modular tooling in recent campaigns targeting Middle East  sectors.

 ![695fae75028332920172b552_54c74b00](https://github.com/user-attachments/assets/eb4ed208-5e65-425d-9723-51639870c813)

+1. Delivery Technique: Create a document file named Cybersecurity.doc, which is used in the next stage to embed and execute a VBA macro loader that extracts and drops the subsequent payload.

+2. (Malicious VBA macro): The malicious VBA macro embedded in the document is heavily obfuscated using string concatenation, hex-encoded payloads hidden in UserForm controls, multiple Replace() calls to strip whitespace and line breaks.

+3. The payload and evasion: The final payload dropped by the obfuscated VBA macro loader is a Rust-compiled executable (disguised as reddit.exe with a fake Cloudflare icon), known as RustyWater (or linked to Archer RAT/RUSTRIC), featuring strong AV/EDR evasion through process injection, registry based persistence.

+4. C2 infrastructure: relies on HTTP protocol for all communications, leveraging the Rust reqwest library with configurable timeouts, connection pooling, and retry mechanisms for reliability.
+Data payloads are structured as JSON, then encoded in Base64, followed by a final XOR encryption layer to obfuscate traffic and complicate analysis.